Kier73/Generative-Memory/README.md

 ```

 > **⚠️ A Note on the VRAM Exhaustion Test (`suite_7_vram_limit.py`):**
 > By default, the testing harness runs the PyTorch bounds benchmark in **Safe Mode**.
-If you manually execute the VRAM suite natively, it will intentionally force your computer to allocate Gigabytes of raw tensors until it crashes your graphics card or system RAM. **This will cause your Operating System to heavily lock-up and freeze** as it violently thrashes the disk pagefile trying to survive the `OutOfMemory` condition.
-We strongly suggest sticking to `--safe` mode unless you are specifically stress-testing machine bounds.
+If you manually execute the VRAM suite natively, it will intentionally force your computer to allocate Gigabytes of raw tensors until it crashes your graphics card or system RAM. **This will cause your Operating System to heavily lock-up and freeze** as it violently thrashes the disk pagefile trying to survive the `OutOfMemory` condition. strongly suggest sticking to `--safe` mode unless you are specifically stress-testing machine bounds.

 ---